Moc967/DotNet/Readme.md

 This repository contains many tests and programs developed during dotnet training on DIO Bootcamps.

-## Instructions to create a solution and project using dotnet
+## Instructions to create a solution and project using dotnet command line

  The sequence below can be used to create a new solution and projet in dotnet.
 Note that you need to replace **yourProjectName** by the name of your project and solution.